bageldog/bageldog.github.io/index.md

 ## Welcome to my website!
-# Here you can find some of my personal projects I have made:
+# Here you can find some of the personal projects I have made: